-- Eliminate unnecessary dredging activities. - Maximize the beneficial reuse of dredged material. - Conduct dredging activities in an environmentally sound fashion. - Continue to develop and implement a comprehensive Sediment Management Strategy for "dredging and waterway modification." - Manage modification of waterways to avoid or offset the adverse impacts of dredging, flood control, channelization, and shoreline development and protection projects.
+- Eliminate unnecessary dredging activities. - Maximize the beneficial reuse of dredged material. - Conduct dredging activities in an environmentally sound fashion. - Continue to develop and implement a comprehensive Sediment Management Strategy for dredging and waterway modification. - Manage modification of waterways to avoid or offset the adverse impacts of dredging, flood control, channelization, and shoreline development and protection projects.

-Sediment management in the San Francisco Bay has improved from the Gold Rush days of hydraulic mining and the more recent "Mudlock" period (a time when fishing boats and citizens concerned about degradation of Bay fisheries blocked the Alcatraz disposal site in the 1980's), to the creation and implementation of the multi-agency Long Term Management Strategy (LTMS) program.
+Sediment management in San Francisco Bay has improved from the Gold Rush days of hydraulic mining and the more recent "Mudlock" period (when fishing boats and citizens concerned about degradation of Bay fisheries blocked the Alcatraz disposal site in the 1980s) with the creation and implementation of the multi-agency Long Term Management Strategy (LTMS) program.
 Increasingly, the process of governing how dredging and other waterway modification activities occur in the Estuary is more closely scrutinized and also more collaborative.
-However, given the major human-induced alterations that have already occurred to the physical character and biological resources of the San Francisco Bay Estuary (the Estuary) and the myriad of existing and future pressures on the system, a comprehensive approach to sediment management in the Estuary is increasingly important.
+However, given the major human-induced alterations to the physical character and biological resources of the Estuary that have already occurred and the myriad existing and future pressures on the system, a comprehensive approach to sediment management in the Estuary is increasingly important.

 Sediment dynamics and processes in the Estuary have been drastically altered by human activities.
-Modification first began with hydraulic gold mining in the 1800's, which brought huge quantities of sediment into the Estuary, resulting in blocked waterways and increased storm flooding.
-From the late 1800's to the mid 1900's, most of the Estuary's historical tidal marshes were diked or filled to be used for agriculture, duck clubs, salt ponds, and urban development.
-These activities have reduced the tidally influenced area by 60 percent and caused most of the remaining slough channels to silt up.
-In recent decades, further changes to both the natural sediment regime and to the hydrologic patterns that transport sediment have occurred as a result of channelization, shoreline rip-rapping, and the construction of large-scale dams and flood control projects throughout the Estuary and its tributaries.
+Modification first began with hydraulic gold mining in the 1800s, which brought huge quantities of sediment into the Estuary, resulting in blocked waterways and increased storm flooding.
+From the late 1800s to the mid-1900s, most of the Estuary's historical tidal marshes were diked or filled to be used for agriculture, duck clubs, salt ponds, and urban development.
+These activities have reduced the tidally influenced area by sixty percent and caused most of the remaining slough channels to silt up.
+In recent decades, further changes to both the natural sediment regime and to the hydrologic patterns that transport sediment have occurred as a result of channelization, shoreline riprapping, and the construction of large-scale dams and flood control projects throughout the Estuary and its tributaries.
 Dredging and sand mining projects have also potentially contributed to changes in sediment movement and deposition.